techforwarren/warren-plan-bot/README.md

 ### Development workflow

-1. Create your branch from `master`.
+1. Create your branch off of `master`.

 1. Follow the [development instructions above](#development) to set up your working environment, if you haven't already.